Are you planning to visit Italy? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Italy.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Italy

-In Italy the power sockets are of type F and L. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Italy the power plugs and sockets are of type F and L. The standard voltage is 230 V and the standard frequency is 50 Hz.

 Power plug adapter needed in Italy?